2020 Late Model Rules

 20G- 11 FRAMES All frames must be OEM Stock for year/make/model.
 Front and rear spring pockets may be altered for jacking bolts.
 No plating or reinforcing of the frame in any way beyond or outside of the following specifications.
 Unibody cars are not permitted.
 All frame rails, tubing, and chassis mounts must maintain the minimum ride height clearance of 5” at all times.

-An SMS approved mandrel bent front sub-frame may be attached eighty six (86) inches from the rear axle centerline.
+An SMS approved mandrel bent or mitered front sub-frame may be attached eighty six (86) inches from the rear axle centerline.

 An SMS approved rear-sub frame may be attached from the rear of the main frame rails.

 Any frame competing with factory OEM main frame side rails must remain OEM.

 If any part of the OEM frame (Center-section) main rails is replaced, the parts must be replaced with stock OEM GM frame sections.

 A. The front frame horns may be replaced with 2” X 3” .083” square tubing from the forward most 1/2″ measuring hole to the front bumper.
 No other part of front frame rails can be replaced with tubing.
 The front cross member must remain stock.
 The raised portion of the front cross member may be replaced with steel flat stock welded in flush with the rest of the cross member, maintaining a minimum two inch (2”) thickness of the stock cross member for oil pan clearance only.

 C. Rear frame rails may be replaced with 2” x 3” .083” magnetic steel square tubing from the rear edge of stock upper crossmember back, only if following stock configuration height, width, and length.
 Optionally the replacement rear frame rails may extend parallel rearward maintaining a minimum width of the stock frame rails width at rear most edge of the upper crossmember.
 The upper crossmember may be removed.

 D. Frame rails may not be offset or shortened.